How to Improve Urgent Care Billing and Your Revenue Cycle Management Process

 You can be an excellent urgent care center and still lose money to poor revenue cycle management processes — and not even realize it’s happening.
 But optimizing this part of your business doesn’t just impact your bottom line; it can make work easier for your staff and paying easier for patients.

-To help you understand where to focus your energy, we’ll clear confusion tied to this process and explain what you can do to see results as early as next month.
+To help you understand where to focus your energy, we’ll clear the confusion tied to revenue cycle management and explain what you can do to see results as early as next month.
 This covers:

 In healthcare, revenue cycle management — RCM — is the entire process of identifying, managing, and collecting patient service revenue.
 It covers all the administrative and clinical functions associated with the revenue cycle, from preregistration to full payment for services rendered.

 Your standard operating procedures will align staff on appropriate actions to take.
 Note that you should establish best practices in each area of the revenue cycle and include those in your SOP.
-Learn about best practices in the section “How do I Optimize my Revenue Cycle Management.”
+Learn about best practices in the section “How to get the Best ROI With RCM.”

-Training your staff should be ongoing and touch multiple areas.
+Training your staff should be ongoing and touch multiple areas in order to reap the benefits of revenue cycle management in healthcare.
 The front desk is responsible for handling most of the revenue cycle, and they need to understand how to identify and avoid common mistakes, as well as feel comfortable asking patients for payment.
-In addition, your providers need to be trained on accurate coding — something that has been a challenge since COVID-19.
+In addition, your providers need to be trained in accurate coding — something that has been a challenge since COVID-19.

-While some smaller clinics can manage urgent care billing on their own, some find it more cost-effective to have place billing management in the hands of billing company with expertise in healthcare versus adding a designated billing specialist to the team.
+While some smaller clinics can manage urgent care billing on their own, some find it more cost-effective to place billing management in the hands of a billing company with expertise in healthcare versus adding a designated billing specialist to the team.
 At a certain growth point, using a reputable medical billing company will simply be the easiest and most profitable way to manage your actual billing.
-If you have a trusted RCM partner, chances are good they can provide that service as well.
+If you have a trusted revenue cycle management partner, chances are good they can provide that service as well.

 Get the Ultimate eBook for Urgent Care Billing and Operations and learn:

-As a courtesy service, Experity’s RCM team also provides a free billing analysis to anyone who would like to know where they can improve.
+As a courtesy service, Experity’s revenue cycle management team also provides a free billing analysis to anyone who would like to know where they can improve.
 Some of the below metrics are scored along with some others that will be personalized to your clinic.
 If you’d like to find out where to start improvements for your rev cycle management, simply request one.

 The average revenue per visit is the total amount received per visit from both the patient and the payer.
 Average revenue shows actual payments received per visit.
 It also helps determine projected cash amounts.